spack/spack/lib/spack/docs/basic_usage.rst

 * ``=`` Optional architecture specifier (``bgqos_0``)
 * ``^`` Dependency specs (``^callpath@1.1``)

 There are two things to notice here.
-One is that specs are recursively defined.
+The first is that specs are recursively defined.
 That is, each dependency after ``^`` is a spec itself.
-The second is that Notice that everything is optional *except* for the initial package name identifier.
+The second is that everything is optional *except* for the initial package name identifier.
 Users can be as vague or as specific as they want about the details of building packages, and this makes spack good for beginners and experts alike.

 To really understand what's going on above, we need to think about how software is structured.
 An executable or a library (these are